apache/spark/UPDATING.md

 - Added optional project_id argument to DataflowCreatePythonJobOperator constructor.

+### GCSUploadSessionCompleteSensor signature change

+To provide more precise control in handling of changes to objects in underlying GCS Bucket the constructor of this sensor now has changed.

+- Old Behavior: This constructor used to optionally take ``previous_num_objects: int``.
+- New replacement constructor kwarg: ``previous_objects: Optional[Set[str]]``.

+Most users would not specify this argument because the bucket begins empty and the user wants to treat any files as new.

+Example of Updating usage of this sensor:
+Users who used to call:

+``GCSUploadSessionCompleteSensor(bucket='my_bucket', prefix='my_prefix', previous_num_objects=1)``

+Will now call:

+``GCSUploadSessionCompleteSensor(bucket='my_bucket', prefix='my_prefix', previous_num_objects={'.keep'})``

+Where '.keep' is a single file at your prefix that the sensor should not consider new.

 ### Rename pool statsd metrics

 Used slot has been renamed to running slot to make the name self-explanatory